 Our science twitter feed keeps everybody up to speed on what’s going on in the Science Department as well as providing links to interesting features and articles and to fascinating centres of science.

 In 2014 we opened our new outdoor classroom known as The Acre.
-This unique resource enables us, not only to provide a base for our new GCSE course in Environmental Land Based Studies (see below), but to acknowledge our rural position and the rural pastimes of many of our students.
 The Acre is home to a flower garden including a wildlife pond, vegetables and herb areas, chickens, ducks, small animals (rabbits and guinea pigs) and two miniature donkeys.
 We also have other animals such as piglets, lambs and ponies on rotation to enable our students to gain a varied experience of animal husbandry.

 Our annual Science Week, which takes place in the Spring Term, enables students to connect first hand with those from the world of science.
 Their eyes are opened to the wealth of opportunities within the discipline and students enjoy asking questions and finding out more.
 Visitors have, in the past, included such people as: